 Are you raising a vegetarian grade schooler or teen?
-Are you worried they may not be getting the necessary nutrients in their diet?
+Are you worried they may not be getting all the necessary nutrients?
 There are ways to make sure that your child receives enough protein, calcium and iron for optimal growth and nutrition.

 Look at Proteins

-For vegetarians who consume them, dairy products such as low-fat milk and yogurt are concentrated sources of calcium, which is needed for optimal bone development.
-Other calcium-containing options include green leafy vegetables such as collard greens, kale, mustard greens, bok choy and broccoli, as well as fortified orange juice, fortified cereals and fortified soy milk.
+For vegetarians who consume them, dairy products such as low-fat milk and yogurt are often excellent sources of calcium, which is needed for optimal bone development.
+Other calcium-containing options include green leafy vegetables such as collard greens, kale, mustard greens, bok choy and broccoli, as well as fortified foods and beverages, like some breakfast cereals and soy milk.

-Plant iron sources are not as well absorbed as animal iron, so care must be taken to emphasize good sources such as lentils and dried beans, spinach, iron-enriched breads and cereals, and tempeh and soybeans.
-Pairing these foods with good sources of vitamins C such as orange juice, grapefruit and tomatoes improves plant iron absorption.
+Plant and animal foods can both provide iron.
+Plant sources may not always be as well absorbed as those from animal sources, so care must be taken to emphasize good sources such as lentils and beans, spinach, iron-enriched breads and cereals, and tempeh and soybeans.
+Pairing these foods with good sources of vitamins C, such as citrus fruits, strawberries, peppers and tomatoes improves plant iron absorption.